Basic Science Anatomy

 • Rigidity — cogwheel (rigidity + superimposed tremor) or lead-pipe

-• Akinesia / bradykinesia — decrement on repetitive movements, required for diagnosis
+• Bradykinesia — decrement in amplitude/speed on repetitive movements (REQUIRED for diagnosis)

 • Other motor features: masked facies, hypophonia, micrographia, shuffling gait, reduced arm swing, festination, en bloc turning